svisser/ipuz/docs/reading.rst

 Validation for all puzzles
 --------------------------

+The ``ipuz.read`` function performs validation for fields that are common to all PuzzleKinds and validation for fields that are specific to a PuzzleKind.
+The function expects a puzzle in JSON or JSONP with either the default ``ipuz`` callback function or a differently named callback function.

 Note that ``true``, ``false`` and ``null`` in JSON / JSONP respectively become ``True``, ``False`` and ``None`` in Python.